Bisulfite sequencing: Direct sequencing

 The first reported method of methylation analysis using bisulfite-treated DNA utilized PCR and standard dideoxynucleotide DNA sequencing to directly determine the nucleotides resistant to bisulfite conversion.
 Primers are designed to be strand-specific as well as bisulfite-specific (i.e., primers containing non-CpG cytosines such that they are not complementary to non-bisulfite-treated DNA), flanking (but not involving) the methylation site of interest.
 Therefore, it will amplify both methylated and unmethylated sequences, in contrast to methylation-specific PCR.
 All sites of unmethylated cytosines are displayed as thymines in the resulting amplified sequence of the sense strand, and as adenines in the amplified antisense strand.
 By incorporating high throughput sequencing adaptors into the PCR primers, PCR products can be sequenced with massively parallel sequencing.
 Alternatively, and labour-intensively, PCR product can be cloned and sequenced.
 Nested PCR methods can be used to enhance the product for sequencing.

 All subsequent DNA methylation analysis techniques using bisulfite-treated DNA is based on this report by Frommer et al. (Figure 2).
 Although most other modalities are not true sequencing-based techniques, the term "bisulfite sequencing" is often used to describe bisulfite-conversion DNA methylation analysis techniques in general.

 Pyrosequencing

 Pyrosequencing has also been used to analyze bisulfite-treated DNA without using methylation-specific PCR.
 Following PCR amplification of the region of interest, pyrosequencing is used to determine the bisulfite-converted sequence of specific CpG sites in the region.
 The ratio of C-to-T at individual sites can be determined quantitatively based on the amount of C and T incorporation during the sequence extension.
 The main limitation of this method is the cost of the technology.
 However, Pyrosequencing does well allow for extension to high-throughput screening methods.

-A further improvement to this technique was recently described by Wong et al., which uses allele-specific primers that incorporate single-nucleotide polymorphisms into the sequence of the sequencing primer, thus allowing for separate analysis of maternal and paternal alleles.
+A variant of this technique, described by Wong et al., uses allele-specific primers that incorporate single-nucleotide polymorphisms into the sequence of the sequencing primer, thus allowing for separate analysis of maternal and paternal alleles.
 This technique is of particular usefulness for genomic imprinting analysis.